-Since July 2021, the District allocated 3 FTE as a long-term partner in the locally led Pure Water Partners Program (PWP).
-The PWP Program is an initiative designed to reward landowners in the McKenzie Watershed for protecting their lands along the river and restoring riparian forests.
-Their good stewardship helps EWEB protect the source of our drinking water, avoiding future water treatment costs.
-Pure Water Partners also provide technical assistance for landowners who need restoration work on their properties, particularly following the Holiday Farm Fire.
-To date, technical assistance has been provided to over 200 wildfire-affected landowners, with 200 management plans being developed, covering over 700 acres of river and stream frontage.
-Additionally, invasive vegetation treatment was conducted on over 120 properties, erosion control measures were conducted on over 70 sites, fire fuels reduction treatments were conducted on over 80 sites, and approximately 160 properties were replanted with over 1 million native bare root trees and shrubs.
+Since July 2021, following the Holiday Farm fire devastation in the McKenzie Valley, the District has dedicated 3 FTE as a long-term partner in the locally-led Pure Water Partners Program (PWP).
+The PWP Program is an initiative to reward landowners in the McKenzie Watershed for protecting their lands along the river and restoring riparian forests.
+Their good stewardship helps EWEB preserve the source of our drinking water, avoiding future water treatment costs.
+Pure Water Partners also provides wildfire recovery project management, implementation, and technical assistance for landowners who need restoration work on their properties, particularly following the Holiday Farm Fire.
+To date, technical assistance and restoration project management has been provided to over 200 wildfire-affected landowners, with 200 management plans developed, covering over 700 acres of river and stream frontage.
+Additionally, invasive vegetation treatment was conducted on over 120 properties, erosion control measures were conducted on over 70 sites, fire fuels reduction treatments were performed on over 80 sites, and approximately 160 properties were replanted with over 1 million native bare root trees and shrubs.
+The District will continue to support the PWP Holiday Farm Fire recovery through FY25.
+As time passes and the McKenzie Valley recovers from the Fire effects, the PWP and the District progressively reduce their operation in that region.
+Additionally, the PWP and the District acknowledge that capacity is needed across the District in other programs and strategies to effectively achieve conservation uplift and support many different partners and the public.
+With this in mind, the District is looking beyond FY25 to shift its capacity to areas outside McKenzie.
+However, for FY25, the District remains a stable partner in the PWP to finish projects and commitments to the collaborative and McKenzie Watershed residents.